Jared Kushner, Ivanka Trump Reportedly Used Personal Accounts For Government Business

 “The White House’s failure to provide documents and information is obstructing the Committee’s investigation into allegations of violations of federal records laws by White House officials.
 The Committee requests that you confirm by March 28, 2019, whether you intend to comply voluntarily with its request or whether the committee should consider alternative means to obtain the information it needs to conduct its investigation.”

-The allegations are shocking, and deeply ironic to say the least.
+The allegations are shocking and deeply ironic, to say the least.
 President Trump and other prominent Republicans attacked Hillary Clinton throughout the 2016 campaign for her alleged use of a private email server to conduct State Department business while she was Secretary of State.
 Now, advisors in the President’s own inner circle have been accused of the same behavior.